CALL 24/4 OR FILL OUT THE FORM BELOW TO DISCUSS YOUR CASE

 Burglary is a serious criminal offense in the District of Columbia and is treated as a felony with mandatory minimum prison time.
 While some states have laws that contain provisions for up to a third (3rd) degree or even a fourth (4th) degree burglary, burglary in DC is split into only two degrees: first (1st) degree burglary and second (2nd) degree burglary.

 1st Degree Burglary

-A conviction for 1st degree burglary in DC carries a minimum sentence of 5 years in prison and a maximum sentence of 30 years in prison.
+A conviction for 1st-degree burglary in DC carries a minimum sentence of 5 years in prison and a maximum sentence of 30 years in prison.
 You may also be fined up to $75,000.

 2nd Degree Burglary

-Additionally, for armed burglary committed using any pistol or firearm, there will be no possibility of release or parole before the minimum additional time is served.
+Additionally, there will be no possibility of release or parole for an armed burglary committed using any pistol or firearm before the minimum additional time is served.

 The bias-related crime enhancement applies to unlawful entry, multiplying the basic penalties by 1.5 times if the circumstances are applicable.

-While there is no special enhancement for committing unlawful entry while armed, a prosecutor can argue that being armed demonstrates you had the intent to commit a crime, upgrading the offense into a burglary.
+While there is no unique enhancement for committing unlawful entry while armed, a prosecutor can argue that being armed demonstrates you had the intent to commit a crime, upgrading the offense into a burglary.

 Getting a DC Burglary Lawyer or DC Unlawful Entry Lawyer

-The expert, professional attorneys at Ervin Kibria Law can help you sort out your options and develop solid, aggressive defense strategies to get your charges dismissed or at least minimize the penalties you face.
+The expert, professional attorneys at Ervin Kibria Law, can help you sort out your options and develop solid, aggressive defense strategies to get your charges dismissed or at least minimize the penalties you face.
 Contact us today for a free consultation.